A Deeper Love: Weekly charts

+Year-end charts

 Aretha Franklin version

-In 1994, American singer and songwriter Aretha Franklin covered "A Deeper Love" featuring a backing vocal by Lisa Fischer; this version was also produced by Clivillés & Cole and was later released on January 31, 1994, by Arista Records as the lead single of her Greatest Hits (1980–1994) collection.
+In 1994, American singer and songwriter Aretha Franklin covered "A Deeper Love" featuring a backing vocal by Lisa Fischer; this version was also produced by Clivillés & Cole and was later released on January 31, 1994, by Arista Records, as the lead single of her Greatest Hits (1980–1994) collection.
 The Aretha Franklin version also went to number one on the US dance charts for two weeks.
-On other US charts, "A Deeper Love" went to number 30 on the soul singles chart and number 63 on the Hot 100 as well as being featured in a special remix played over the end credits to Sister Act 2: Back in the Habit.
+On other US charts, "A Deeper Love" went to number 30 on the soul singles chart and number 63 on the Billboard Hot 100 as well as being featured in a special remix played over the end credits to Sister Act 2: Back in the Habit.
+Its music video was directed by Greg Gold and filmed on location in Chicago.
 The song was also nominated for a Grammy Award in the category for Best Female R&B Vocal Performance, but lost to "Breathe Again" by Toni Braxton.